M.

 Workflow

-The strongest platform story shows how raw signals become a scored market view, then become a clear action plan.
+The strongest platform story shows how raw signals become a scored market view, then become a clear brief, cluster plan, and next action.

 Content Brief